How to Make a Solar Oven Science Project

 3. Make a crease along the uncut edge and fold the flap outwards so that it stands up.

-4. Cut a piece of aluminium foil to fit the underside of the flap, wrap it tightly, and secure with tape.
+4. Cut a piece of aluminum foil to fit the underside of the flap, wrap it tightly, and secure it with tape.

 5. Open up the lid of the box, and place two or more layers of plastic wrap over the opening you cut in the box, stretching it tightly and using a sufficient amount of tape to create a tight seal and prevent the exchange of air.

-6. Line the bottom of the pizza box with black construction paper and tape into place.
+6. Line the bottom of the pizza box with black construction paper and tape it into place.

 7. Add a layer of insulation along the interior walls of the box with rolled-up newspapers, using tape to hold them in place around the border.
 Check to ensure the lid of the box will close completely and make adjustments as needed.

 - Use your solar oven on a sunny day between the hours of 11 a.m. and 3 p.m., when the sun is highest in the sky.